-- They are grown in the county on insurable acreage; - Premium rates are provided; - You have a share: - They are a type, class, or variety based on days to maturity where the conditions under which the crop is planted is generally recognized for the area; and - They are planted for harvest as beans under the Common Crop Insurance Policy.
+- They are grown in the county on insurable acreage; - Premium rates are provided; - You have a share; - They are a type, class, or variety based on days to maturity where the conditions under which the crop is planted are generally recognized for the area; and - They are planted for harvest as beans under the Common Crop Insurance Policy.

-Soybeans are not insurable if they are on acreage where:
+Soybeans are not insurable if:

-- They are a non-irrigated crop; - They are interplanted with another crop (unless allowed by written agreement); - They are planted into an established grass or legume, unless excepted; - They follow a cover crop that does not meet the criteria outlined in the Insurance Availability section of the special provisions; or - Dry beans, potatoes, sunflowers, soybeans, canola, rapeseed, or mustard have been planted the preceding crop year (applicable only to Kit Carson, Logan, Phillips, Sedgewick, Yuma, and Washington counties).
+- They are a non-irrigated crop; - They are interplanted with another crop (unless allowed by written agreement); - They are planted into a grass or legume, unless excepted; - They follow a cover crop that does not meet the criteria outlined in the Insurance Availability section of the special provisions; - Dry beans, potatoes, sunflowers, soybeans, canola, rapeseed, or mustard have been planted the preceding crop year (applicable only to Kit Carson, Logan, Phillips, Sedgewick, Yuma, and Washington counties).